-- Governments are imperfect institutions.
-The Condorcet paradox shows that majority rule does not always produce transitive preferences for society.
-Arrow's impossibility theorem shows that no voting system will be perfect. - In many situations, majority voting will produce the outcome desired by the median voter, regardless of the preferences of everyone else. - Policymakers may be motivated by self-interest rather than the national interest.
+- Governments are imperfect institutions. - The Condorcet paradox shows that majority rule fails to produce transitive preferences for society. - Arrow's impossibility theorem shows that no voting system will be perfect. - In many situations, majority voting will produce the outcome desired by the median voter, regardless of the preferences of everyone else. - Policymakers may be motivated by self-interest rather than the national interest.

-50 2014 Cengage Learning.
-All Rights Reserved.
-May not be copied, sconned, or duplicated, in whole or in part, except for use as vermitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom as:
+2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use as permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning